xiix0/scam/README.md

-Q:	What do you call a boomerang that doesn't come back?
+Q:	What do agnostic, insomniac dyslexics do at night?
-A:	A stick.
+A:	Stay awake and wonder if there's a dog.